 The total female population of England and Wales in the five birth cohorts when aged 10 is estimated to be 1,800,728.
-Thus there are just over 1,700,000 cases excluded.
+Thuse just over 1,700,000 cases are excluded.

-This adds a large number of cases to the non-offending \rightarrow non-offending transition.
+This adds a large number of cases to the non-offending $\rightarrow$ non-offending transition.